lleger/elixir-school/lessons/advanced/error-handling.md

 ## Error Handling

-Before we can handle errors we need to create them and the simpliest way to do so is with `raise/1`:
+Before we can handle errors we need to create them, and the simpliest way to do so is with `raise/1`:

 ```elixir
 iex> raise "Oh no!"